top of page

 Next on our list is the Women’s Technology Program (WTP) because STEM needs diversity and representation to thrive!

-This is a 4-week summer academic and residential experience where 20 female high school students explore engineering through hands-on classes that are taught by female MIT graduate students, labs, and team-based projects.
+This is a 4-week summer academic and residential experience where 20 female high school students explore engineering through hands-on classes that are taught by female MIT graduate students, labs, and team-based projects that mirror the high standards of MIT summer camps.

 Typically, students focus on either Electrical Engineering and Computer Science (EECS) or Mechanical Engineering (ME) but the availability of the streams changes year-on-year.
 For instance, in 2023, only the ME stream will be available.